DavidBelicza/TextRank/README.md

 ### Access to everything

 After ranking, the graph contains a lot of valuable data.
-The GetRank function allows access to the graph and every data can be retrieved from this structure.
+The GetRank function provides access to the graph so every piece of data can be retrieved from this structure.

 ```go
 package main